Menu

 Regulatory Compliance and Certifications

-1. Compliance with Industry Standards:
+1. Compliance with industry standards:

 • PCI DSS (Payment Card Industry Data Security Standard): Compliance with PCI DSS is essential for providers handling payment card data.
 Adherence to these standards ensures secure cardholder information processing, storage, and transmission.